 Rod Russell, MS, SUDC

 Rod has extensive background in working with adolescents in educational and residential treatment settings.
 He spent seven years in Asia, teaching at the American Village International Institute, working as an Education Director for the largest private language school in Taiwan, and acting as an English Advisor for the Kaohsiung City Secondary Education System.
 He received several awards for his teaching methods and service to education.
-Before taking over as Solstice’s Residential Director, Rod worked as a Team Manager, Substance Abuse Counselor, and Program Director.
+Before taking over as Solstice’s Addiction Program Director, Rod worked as the Residential Director, a Team Manager, Substance Abuse Counselor, and Program Director.
 Drawing on his clinical knowledge, milieu management skills, and pedagogic background, Rod has affected a climate for change for troubled adolescents.

 TJ Rowden, PhD, CMHC